Run omnichannel commerce on one backend

 Our peer-to-peer sharing marketplace builds on proven e-commerce components, but only Vendure offered the flexibility to seamlessly integrate our complex business logic.
 Its modern tech stack and use of established frameworks enable us to work efficiently and build a maintainable long-term solution.

-What teams ask about multi-channel on Vendure
+What teams ask about omnichannel commerce on Vendure